okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-remediation/before-you-begin/index.md

 This guide assumes that you:

-* Have an Okta Developer Edition organization.
-Don't have one?
-[Create one for free](https://developer.okta.com/signup). //this is specifically not true, right?
+* Have Okta Identity Engine enabled for your org.
+If you'd like to get it enabled, please contact your Okta account rep.
-* Know the basics of building Web applications.
+* Know the basics of building web applications.
 * Have a project or application that you want to add authentication to.
 * Are building a web app that's rendered by a server.